Coastal Restoration Fund: Projects in British Columbia

 Recipient: Comox Valley Project Watershed Society

-Project goal: The goal of this project is to increase habitat connectivity for salmonid species along 86 km of eastern Vancouver Island shoreline.
-It is estimated that this will result in key habitat restoration over approximately 4,500m2 which will increase habitat connectivity for juvenile salmonids in Area 14 from Oyster River estuary to Nile Creek estuary.
+Project achievements: The project team increased habitat connectivity for salmonid species along 86 km of eastern Vancouver Island shoreline from Oyster River estuary to Nile Creek estuary.

 Partners: